xHybred/NvidiaProfileInspectorRevamped/README.md

 ## Why does it exist?

-I made it because the original version of NVPI was abandoned and missing so many features, and the AIO version fork of NVPI was in a similar position as well, which was an improvement over base NVPI already.
-My goal was to take over and maintain the improved AIO fork of NVPI, and provide future support to it so it can be maintained and working.
+I made this because the original version of NVPI was abandoned and missing so many features that community forks added.
+My goal was to combine all community improvements into one fork while maintaining & improving upon NVPI, by providing future support for it so it can stay operation.
 Now NVPI is being updated once again since this was created - however, we've gone in two seperate directions with the tools so things have become very different.
 As a result, I will still continue to maintain NVPI Revamped

 ## Other New Things